thanpolas/logality/README.md

 parentLogality.pipe(childLogality);
 ```

-What this does is pipe all the output of the piped (child) logality instances to
-the "parent" Logality.
-This is particularly useful if a library is
-using Logality and you want to pipe its output or you want to have multiple
-classes of log streams (i.e. for audit logging purposes).
+What this does is pipe all the output of the piped (child) logality instances to the "parent" Logality.
+This is particularly useful if a library is using Logality and you want to pipe its output or you want to have multiple classes of log streams (i.e. for audit logging purposes).

--   `pipe()` Accepts a single Logality instance or an Array of Logality
+-   `pipe()` Accepts a single Logality instance or an Array of Logality instances.
-    instances.

-> **Note**: The LogContext of the child instance, will go through all the

-    middleware and custom output functions defined in the parent instance.
+> **ℹ️ Note**: The LogContext of the child instance, will go through all the middleware and custom output functions defined in the parent instance.

-> **Note**: This is the case when the second argument `isPiped` will have

-    a `true` value.
+> **ℹ️ Note**: This is the case when the second argument `isPiped` will have a `true` value.

 ### use() :: Add Middleware.

-You can add Middleware that will be invoked after all the
-[serializers][serializers] are applied (built-in and custom defined) and before
-the "Write to output" method is called.
+You can add multiple Middleware that will be invoked after all the [serializers][serializers] are applied (built-in and custom defined) and before the "Write to output" method is called.

-The middleware will receive the "Log Message" as a native Javascript Object and
-you can mutate or process it.
+The middleware will receive the "Log Message" as a native Javascript Object and you can mutate or process it.

 All middleware with `use()` are synchronous.
-To support async middleware you
-have to enable the [`async` mode][async] when instantiating.
+To support async middleware you have to enable the [`async` mode][async] when instantiating.

 #### use() Synchronous Example